-(a) Application of shoreline master program regulations presents a hardship by precluding or interfering with an otherwise permitted use of the property.
-Otherwise permitted use means a use that is allowed by local zoning or development regulations that currently apply or that would have applied in the absence of the qualifying restoration project.
+(a) (iii) Application of shoreline master program regulations presents a hardship bywould precludinge or interferinge with an otherwise permitted use of the property.
+Otherwise permitted use means a use that is allowed by local zoning or development regulations that currently apply or that would have applied in the absence of the qualifying restoration project, thus presenting a hardship to the project proponent.